Let me help you with some frequently asked questions.

 Voiceover costs do vary – and every project has its price, because every project is different.

-Costs typically correspond to the genre of voiceover being performed and how that voiceover is used (the ”usage”).
+Costs typically correspond to the genre of voiceover being performed and how that voiceover is used (the ”usage”) i.e. the amount of exposure it will get.

 To understand the usage, clients should think carefully about: